Alphonsus of Ligouri, A Teacher for All Ages « Catholic Insight

 Indeed.
 Thankfully for history, Alphonsus chose the priesthood, confirmed by an interior voice which said, Leave the world, and give yourself to me.

 He at first joined the Oratory of Saint Philip Neri, but, at his father’s objection, began studying for the priesthood at home, and was ordained on December 21, 1726.
-At once, he began working with the poor and homeless youth, offering simple and direct homilies that everyone could understand – the custom at the time was to offer God’s word in high-flowing rhetoric – and the young Father Alphonsus became immensely popular as a preacher and confessor.
+At once, he began working with the poor and homeless youth, offering simple and direct homilies that everyone could understand – the custom at the time was to explain God’s word in high-flowing rhetoric – and the young Father Alphonsus became immensely popular as a preacher and confessor.

 On November 9th, 1732, he founded the Congregation of the Most Holy Redeemer – the Redemptorists – with the task primarily of giving popular missions, especially to the underprivileged, fighting the heresy of Jansenism, with its strict moral code and depressing, harsh view of a punishing, vengeful God, offering instead His infinite mercy, if we but give our sins to, and give up our sins for, Him.
 The penitents should be treated as souls to be saved than as criminals to be punished he told his priests.

-Saint Alphonsus is author of numerous works of spirituality and devotion, treatises on Our Lady and the Saviour – his Stations of the Cross are used in many parishes in Lent – his magnum opus being his Moral Theology, published in 1748, in ten or five volumes (depending on edition) and still in print, an English version just having been issued 2017.
+Saint Alphonsus is author of numerous works of spirituality and devotional works, on Our Lady and the Saviour – his Stations of the Cross are used in many parishes in Lent – his magnum opus being his Moral Theology, published in 1748, in ten or five volumes (depending on edition) and still in print, an English version just having been issued 2017.

 In 1762, Alphonsus, against his own objections, was appointed bishop of Sant’Agata dei Goti, promoting the Faith throughout his diocese, especially devotion to the Eucharist and to the Blessed Virgin Mary – he issued a decree suspending priests who rushed through Mass in less than 15 minutes (!).

-In the midst of all his responsibilities, Alphonsus, verifying that paradox that people with what seems no time make the best use of their time – he found that time to write hymns and poems for the people to the glory of God, including perhaps his most famous Tu scendi dalle stele, a very popular – and now traditional – Italian Christmas carol.
+In the midst of all his responsibilities, Alphonsus’ life verified the paradox that people with what seems no time make the best use of their time – he found that time to write hymns and poems for the people to the glory of God, including perhaps his most famous Tu scendi dalle stele, a very popular – and now traditional – Italian Christmas carol.

-Here is Andrea Bocelli accompanying himself:
+Here is Andrea Bocelli:

 https://www.youtube.com/watch?v=ZSW4tUk5uBw